mozilla/rust-android-gradle/README.md

 ### exec

-This is a callback taking the `ExecSpec` we're going to use to invoke cargo, and the relevant toolchain.
-It's called for each invocation of cargo.
+This is a callback taking the `ExecSpec` we're going to use to invoke `cargo build`, and the relevant toolchain.
+It's called for each invocation of `cargo build`.
 This generally is useful for the following scenarios:

 1. Specifying target-specific environment variables.
 1. Adding target-specific flags to the command line.
-1. Removing/modifying environment variables or command line options we would provide by default.
+1. Removing/modifying environment variables or command line options the rust-android-gradle plugin would provide by default.

 ```groovy